KshitizSee/Individual-Project-1/README.md

 Validates analysis functions and visualization generation.

 ## Deployment
 This project is designed for flexible deployment but still not deployed but can done by using GitHub CI/CD pipeline, flask/django framework, fastapi and aws server or heruko:

 ### Local Analysis
 Follow the installation instructions to run locally for data analysis.

 ### Server Deployment
-1. Set up a server with Python and MySQL
+1. Install a server with Python and MySQL
-2. Configure database connection parameters in the scripts
+2. Adjust the database connection settings in the scripts
-3. Schedule regular runs using cron or similar tools
+3. Set up scheduled executions using cron or similar tools

 ### Dashboard Integration

-The visualization components can be integrated with web frameworks:
+The visualization elements can be incorporated into web frameworks by:
-1. Use Flask or Django to create a web interface
+1. Using Flask or Django to build a web interface
-2. Embed visualizations in HTML templates
+2. Embedding visualizations within HTML templates
-3. Deploy to a web server for team access
+3. Deploying the interface on a web server for team access

 ## Future Enhancements
 Potential improvements for future versions:
 1. Incorporating machine learning models for sales forecasting
 2. Creating interactive dashboards with Plotly or Dash